mazenS1/tcp/downloads/README.md

 5. Each segment is sent with:
    - Sequence number
    - Checksum
-   - Data
+ ! - Data
 6. Client verifies each segment and sends acknowledgment
 7. On error detection, retransmission is requested
-8. After 5 failed attfmpts, transfer is aborted
+8. After 5 failed attempts, transfer is aborted

 ## File Requirements